Evelyn Knight (singer): Nightclubs

 One of Knight's early bookings was in the King Cole Room in Washington, D.C.
 An initial two-week contract eventually turned into a five-year stay.
 Near the end of that span, a Billboard reviewer wrote, "For five years she has held down the entertainment assignment in this spot and in that five years she has grown into a local tradition ...
 Cool and with plenty of glamour, this girl delivers her stuff in a sophisticated manner".

 Knight moved to New York City, where she began headlining at Manhattan nightclubs the Blue Angel and the Plaza Hotel's Persian Room.
 She launched her recording career in 1945 by signing with Decca records, and moved to Los Angeles in the late 1940s where she headlined at Ciro's and Coconut Grove.

 Recognition

 Knight was among the original 1,500 stars on the Hollywood Walk of Fame.
 Her star, dedicated February 8, 1960, is at 6136 Hollywood Boulevard, in the "Recording" section.
 A 1947 newspaper article reported, "She has given three 'command performances' for President Truman."

-In 2011, one of Knight's number 1 hits, "A little Bird Told Me" was featured as a song on the radio in the game, L.A.
+In 2011, one of Knight's number 1 hits, "A Little Bird Told Me" was featured as a song on the radio in the game, L.A.
 Noire by Rockstar Games.
-The song was one of many (appropriate for that era) that would randomly play through out the game.
+The song was one of many (appropriate for that era) that would randomly play throughout the game.

 A 2018 television advertisement entitled Lucky Guy featured Knight's version of the song "Lucky Lucky Lucky Me".
 The advertisement promotes the South-Korean automobile manufacturer Hyundai's Tucson car.